 The goal was to become a leader in the high-end server business – the company calls them “Engineered Systems”.
 That’s code for an expensive box loaded with Oracle database and applications.

-The company’s hardware revenue dropped 18 percent in 2012.
-Market share fell from just over five percent to a whisker over four percent.
+The company’s hardware revenue dropped 18 per cent in 2012.
+Market share fell from just over five per cent to a whisker over four per cent.

-Perhaps the biggest admission of defeat – although no-one in the company would dare admit it – is the worldwide server alliance Oracle formed with Dell.
+Perhaps the biggest admission of defeat – although no-one in the company would dare admit it – is the worldwide server alliance formed with Dell.

 Company boss Larry Ellison continues to tell the world the Sun Microsystems acquisition was strategic and profitable.
 Maybe there are people who believe that.
-The simple truth is the world is moving to new computing models built around the cloud and those clouds don’t run on Oracle kit.
+The simple truth is the world is moving to new computing models built around the cloud and those clouds don’t run on Sun kit.